veropetit/BeStarsMiMeS/05-RavenSetup.md

 * obs_names - the names of the observations (string)
 * vrad - list of the radial velocity of each observation (in km/s)
 * Ic - list of continuum normalization values
-* wint_data - a list of the intensity weigth used to calculate the LSD profiles used
+* wint_data - a list of the intensity weight used to calculate the LSD profiles used
-* wpol_data - a list of the polarization weigth used to calculate the LSD profiles used
+* wpol_data - a list of the polarization weight used to calculate the LSD profiles used
-* wint_rav - the unique intensity weigth that will be used to scale the LSD profile for pyRaven
+* wint_rav - the unique intensity weight that will be used to scale the LSD profile for pyRaven
-* wpol_rav - the unique polarization weigth that will be used to scale the LSD profile for pyRaven
+* wpol_rav - the unique polarization weight that will be used to scale the LSD profile for pyRaven
 * fitrange - size of the area to be used in the fit (just the line, no continuum) (float, in km/s)
 * vsini - the vsini of the star (float, in km/s)
 * original - list of lsd profiles for all of the observation